anushreejha/VerbToneAI/README.md

 ### 1. To Start Using Galena:

-Galena will start interacting with you as soon as you run the program, based on your internet speed.
-Just run the program and you're good to go!
+Galena will start interacting with you as soon as you run the program.
+Note that performance will depend on internet speed.

 ### 2. Searching on Google:

-Galena understands any suitable command such as *"search in google"* or simply *"google"* and will further ask you about what you would like to search.
+Galena understands any suitable command such as *"search in google"* or simply *"google"* and will further ask you what you want to search.
 On answering, you would be redirected to your browser and the search results would appear.

 ### 3. Opening YouTube:

-Saying any phrase or command containing *"open YouTube"* will redirect you to the YouTube home page in your browser.
+Saying any phrase or command which includes *"open YouTube"* will redirect you to the YouTube home page in your browser.

 ### 4. Opening Gmail: